AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 A data connection is the source from which you ingest audiences into Collaboration.
 To learn more about all available sources, see [Sources overview](./source-overview.md).

 The sections below describe selecting **Adobe Experience Platform** and completing the Experience Platform–specific steps (sandbox, governance, and consent).
-If you choose CSV, [!DNL Amazon S3], [!DNL Snowflake], or [!DNL Google Cloud Storage], use the guide linked under [Select data source](#select-data-source) for that option.
+If you choose CSV, [!DNL Amazon S3], [!DNL Snowflake], [!DNL Google Cloud Storage], Adobe Audience Manager, or [!DNL Databricks Delta Share], use the guide linked under [Select data source](#select-data-source) for that option.

 Any settings that you configure for an Experience Platform data connection are applied to all audiences sourced from that connection.